pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 The structure of this definition also allows for stacking arbitrarily many compilation phases together; we just need to show that contextual equivalence is preserved at each stage.

 Looking carefully at the definition of full abstraction correctness, we find that a way to trivialize it is to compile every source program into a single target program: this would preserve the abstraction guarantees but it wouldn't be a very useful compiler.
-We still need to prove dynamic correctness in addition to full abstraction correctness to show the compiler makes sense.
+We still need to prove operational correctness in addition to full abstraction correctness to show the compiler makes sense.
-In the next section, we present a method of proving dynamic correctness that additionally grants us full abstraction correctness directly.
+In the next section, we present a method of proving operational correctness that additionally grants us full abstraction correctness directly.

 ## Proving Correctness